xiaoronglv/xiaoronglv.github.io/_posts/2015-03-30-ruby-test-series-how-to-test-module.md

 ---
-title: Ruby Test: How to test module?
+title: How to test module?
 layout: post
 guid: 94407771056c4323bafcc7023cac4a5f
 date: 2015-03-30 08:15:57